PanosKolyvakis/SnippingTool-to-GPT-4/READme.md

          - You can test the Quick Action within Automator by pressing the "Run" button at the top right corner of the window.
          - Alternatively, access the Quick Action from the Services menu by right-clicking on the desktop or Finder and navigating to Services > SmartCapture (or whatever name you've given).

-  7. **Assign a Keyboard Shortcut**:
-     - Once saved, you can assign a keyboard shortcut to this Quick Action by going to System Preferences > Keyboard > Shortcuts > Services.
-     - Locate your Quick Action and add a shortcut by clicking on "none" and pressing the desired key combination.

-  Refer to the included screenshots for a visual aid on setting up the Quick Action in Automator.

-  By following these steps, you will have SmartCapture readily available at your fingertips, boosting your productivity by quickly extracting and analyzing text from anywhere on your screen.

 ### Step 5: Keyboard Shortcut